saleor/saleor-docs/docs/dashboard/configuration/plugins/np-atobarai.md

 - NP Atobarai payments are processed in full, even for partial fulfillments.

 - NP Atobarai are marked as fully charged once they receive a successful credit check.
-The actual transfer of funds, happens later and is indicated in the order events section.
+The actual transfer of funds happens later and is indicated in the order events section.